Financial-Times/origami-website/_posts/2019-03-29-newsletter.md

 ### ECMAScript Modules vs CommonJS

-The problem: We attempted to replace CommonJS with ECMAScript Modules across some of our components.

-The aim was to align our components' JavaScript more closely to the standard of JavaScript that is used in web browsers, which is ECMAScript Modules.

-We also wanted to update our tooling infrastructure to avoid relying on `babel-plugin-add-module-exports`.
-The intention is to get to a place where teams would not need to compile Origami components' JavaScript in order to use it.
+We attempted to replace CommonJS with ECMAScript Modules across some of our components to align them more closely to the standard of JavaScript that is used in web browsers (ECMAScript Modules).
+The intention wass to get to a place where teams would not need to compile Origami components' JavaScript in order to use it.

 This shift caused a breaking change as it brought about client-side JavaScript errors for some projects and users.
 We have since reverted those changes and are working on a different approach.

 If there is anything that we might have missed or any questions you might have, please get in touch with the team.

 ## Special thanks

-Special thanks to the BizOps team for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout</a> so quickly after its release, and flagging small bugs for us 🙌.
+Special thanks to Rhys Evans for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout</a> so quickly after its release, and flagging small bugs for us 🙌.

 ## Broader update